Prof. Faisel Khan

-During the 18-month study, blood samples will be taken from 40 ME/CFS patients in the unit headed by Professor Julia Newton in Newcastle, and from age and sex-matched control subjects recruited from the general population.
+Blood samples from ME/CFS patients and age and sex-matched control subjects will be obtained from the UK ME/CFS Biobank.
 A range of assays will be undertaken in the laboratories at the University of Dundee, including for oxidative stress and Nrf2 protein levels (by Western blotting), and for the expression of Nrf2-target genes (by real-time PCR).
 An important part of the experiment is to examine whether Nrf2 target genes can be induced in white blood cells by dietary components and/or therapeutic drugs, and whether oxidative stress is affected.
 Accordingly, the researchers will treat white blood cells from patients and controls with various doses of dietary compounds that activate Nrf2, and with some therapeutic agents.

 If low Nrf2 levels are found to play a central role in the increased oxidative stress found in ME/CFS patients, stimulation of Nrf2 could become an important treatment strategy, as there are currently no specifically effective treatments for the illness.
 The findings may also have broader implications for studies of Nrf2-targetted treatments in other conditions characterised by elevated oxidative stress, such as cancer, diabetes and liver disease.